ernest-bruce/human-internet/smart_software.md

 &nbsp;
 &nbsp;

-#providing a smart, trusted device·administrator#
+# providing a smart, trusted device administrator
-devices running Peoples•OS are managed by an **automated·device·administrator**
-· the administrator is a software agent tasked with looking after the user’s data and content, ensuring that it is private (encrypted), and protected against malfunctions, unauthorized access, or tampering (survives malfunctioning storage, hacking attacks by [ransomware](https://en.wikipedia.org/wiki/Ransomware), and user mistakes)
+devices running Peoples•OS are managed by an **automated·device·administrator**, which is a software agent tasked with looking after the user’s data and content, ensuring that it is private (encrypted), and protected against malfunctions, unauthorized access, or tampering (survives malfunctioning storage, hacking attacks by [ransomware](https://en.wikipedia.org/wiki/Ransomware), and user mistakes)
 · the administrator also manages task·assistants, and downloads or updates assistants as required

 the administrator relieves users from having to manage files and apps